DevloperHS/python_utilities/mozrilla_common_voice/readme.md

 This script is a utility to download [Mozilla Common Voice Dataset](https://commonvoice.mozilla.org/en/datasets).
 It handles everthing from downloading to creating manifest files.
 Particularly useful for creating files for nemo_models

-Attention ! - Requires sox with mp3 support : Install as :
+Attention ! - Requires sox with mp3 support : Install as : `sudo apt-get install libsox-fmt-mp3`

 Usage:
 Open cmd and navigated to script folder using `cd script_folder` and enter: